aaron-grau/curic/nontech-readings/rails.md

 to accomplish more complex tasks, such as interacting with a database or presenting complex views.
 To make Sinatra scaleable, we'd have to essentially implement code that comes packaged with Rails, such as ActiveRecord.
-For large applications, it's easier to simply use a more robust framework in the first place.
+For large applications, it is probably easier to use a more robust framework.

 ### Node.js (JavaScript)